-Spring is almost here!
+Spring is here!
 It’s the perfect time to help your little one exercise his natural curiosity through fun and engaging science activities for kids.
 Here are a few fun ideas for how you can make the most of the season with your young scientist right in your own backyard:

 - Enjoy a spring scavenger hunt: Spend time in the great outdoors while also helping your child appreciate and observe her environment.
 Take a walk together and look for signs of spring.
 (Need ideas for what to look for?
 Download this checklist!)
 You can even take pictures along the way and then print them at home to make a “Signs of Spring” book.